jin-zhe/jin-zhe.github.io/_posts/2018-02-19-installing-caffe2-with-cuda-on-anaconda.md

 You may append that line to `.bash_profile` or `.bashrc` but some variables such as `$PYTHONPATH` are potentially used in many environments and it could lead to python import errors when the paths contain different modules sharing the same name.
-For instance, both caffe and caffe 2 contain a module named 'caffe'.
+For instance, both caffe and caffe2 contain a module named 'caffe'.

 The solution to overcome this is to write a script to save our environment